aoxhwjfoavdlhsvfpzha/BaseConverter/README.md

 Requirements:
 Tkinter
 Pyperclip
+KDE Version Requirements:
+xsel (apt package not python)

-Currently Pyperclip causes my system to hang on Debian12 with KDE, so you can use the KDE version if you're having issues on a similar system
+Currently Pyperclip causes my system to hang on Debian12 with KDE, so you can use the KDE version if you're having issues on a similar system.
+It should be pretty any-linux compatible, you just need to have xsel installed